-- (1) Student activities on campus were restricted in AY2020 and 2021, but we will provide students with opportunities for interaction on campus as much as possible in AY2022. - (2) Since extracurricular activities are very important for enriching university life, we will take various measures to allow students to actively engage in activities. - (3) If a coronavirus infection occurs on campus, we will work closely with the University Health Center and local institutions in taking prompt action to prevent secondary outbreaks.
+- (1) We will provide students with opportunities for interaction on campus as much as possible. - (2) Since extracurricular activities are very important for enriching university life, we will take various measures to allow students to actively engage in activities. - (3) If a coronavirus infection occurs on campus, we will work closely with the University Health Center and local institutions in taking prompt action to prevent secondary outbreaks.